-Leif Erikson Day in United States
+Leif Erikson Day in the United States

 Leif Erikson Day honors a viking explorer known as Leif Erikson.
 He is believed to be the first recorded Nordic person to have visited North America.
 It is believed that he visited places such as Baffin Island and Labrador around 1000 CE.

-What do people do?The president of the United States issues a proclamation about the holiday.
+What Do People Do?The president of the United States issues a proclamation about the holiday.
 Many US presidents have, in the past, publicly praised the spirit of exploration and discovery, as well the contributions of people with a Nordic background and their culture.

 Leif Erikson Day is and observance and not a federal public holiday in the United States.
 Public transit systems run on their regular schedules.